learn-co-curriculum/dsc-inheritance-lab/README.md

 You will be able to:

-* Use inheritance to to write D.R.Y. code
+* Use inheritance to write D.R.Y. code
 * Understand the relationship between subclasses and superclasses
 * Create Object-Oriented data models that describe the real world with classes and subclasses